-It wasn’t until 2015 when SimpleSite dropped its premium business model and decided to give away the website builder for free.
-So, it seems that SimpleSite has managed to figure out alternative ways to making money.
+In 2015 SimpleSite introduced a free plan (although it requires that you allow ads to be displayed).
+So, it seems that SimpleSite has managed to figure out alternative ways of making money.
 They obviously make money by selling domain names, and this might be one of its biggest cash cows.

 SimpleSite states that 400,000 new users signup every month.
 Furthermore, over 20 million have made sites with SimpleSite since the company began.

 A User-Friendly Interface